-An event that brings thousands of tourists to a small South Dakota town is about to begin
+An event that brings thousands of tourists to a small South Dakota city is about to begin

 (CNN)Despite objections from a majority of its residents, a South Dakota city is preparing to host what some locals say is the largest gathering of motorcycle enthusiasts in the world.

-Visitors have already begun trickling into the town of 7,000 for the 80th Annual City of Sturgis Motorcycle Rally.
+Visitors have already begun trickling into the city of 7,000 for the 80th Annual City of Sturgis Motorcycle Rally.
 They are expected to number in the tens of thousands by the time the event -- 10 days of drag racing, music concerts and other festivities -- kicks off on Friday.

 The celebration -- which usually draws about 500,000 people -- will take place as the coronavirus pandemic remains out of control in cities across the country and health experts warn against large gatherings that help fuel the spread.

-South Dakota has reported more than 9,000 cases of the virus, among the lowest in the country.
+South Dakota has reported more than 9,000 cases of the virus, among the lowest state tally in the country.
 And Meade County -- home to Sturgis -- has recorded about 78 infections, according to state data.

 Some 60% of Sturgis residents, when surveyed, told the city they'd rather the event not proceed as scheduled this year.